 Located in the heart of University Circle, the campus houses a variety of mini-museums.
 These include an auto-aviation museum and the Hay-McKinney Mansion.
-There’s also an opportunity to ride on the restored Euclid Beach Park Grand Carousel.
+Riding on the restored Euclid Beach Park Grand Carousel is also an opportunity.

 Cleveland History Center offers many interactive displays highlighting the city’s cultural and industrial heritage.
-Plus it is home to the largest collection of artifacts showcasing the history of Shaker communities in the country.
-Additionally, the center houses one of the largest collections of historic costumes and textiles in the country.
+Plus, it is home to the largest collection of artifacts showcasing the history of Shaker communities in the country.
+Additionally, the center houses one of the country’s largest collections of historic costumes and textiles.